ral-facilities/datagateway-api/README.md

 source code and the built versions of the API (sdist and wheel).

-To check how the version number will be impacted before merging a pull request, use the following command to show the version which will be made when the GitHub Actions release build job runs (upon merging a branch/PR):
+To check how the version number will be impacted before merging a pull request, use the following command to show the version:

 ```bash
 poetry run semantic-release print-version